 At some point in your life, you might be encountering stressful situations that require you to make a choice.
 How will you be able to make informed and objective decisions?
 This article describes how statistics can help you out of your misery.

 Do you have difficulty in making decisions about personal issues and concerns?
-Chances are, you are one of those who have decision making woes especially on personal matters where you are emotionally involved.
+Chances are, you are one of those who have decision-making woes especially on personal matters that involve your emotions.
 How can this be resolved?

 Below is an example of a personal decision-making scenario that demonstrates the role of statistics in decision-making.

 Statistics in Decision Making

-As a practicing statistician for many years, I find the experience of using some tools of statistics like the t-test rather satisfying, especially if I am able to use use it to aid me in decision making.
-A simple addition of points given for the advantages and disadvantages of a decision may be sufficient in some circumstances, but in some in some instances, more rigorous analysis of statistical data can provide useful information.
+As a practicing statistician for many years, I find the experience of using some tools of statistics like the t-test rather satisfying, especially if I can use it to aid me in decision making.
+A simple addition of points given for the advantages and disadvantages of a choice may be sufficient in some circumstances, but in some in some instances, more rigorous analysis of statistical data can provide useful information.
 Statistics can also verify whether the decision made was, after all, a good one.

 Example Decision-Making Situation Aided by t-test

 One concrete, personal experience that demonstrates the role of statistics in decision making happened several years ago.
 That decision dilemma occurred in 2005.
 I decided to buy a vehicle to meet a personal and professional need.